astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/gettingthingsdone.md

 **It's not enough to do it once**.
 I never quite understand the people who clean out their room once every few years.
 Keep on top of it!
 The less distractions you let build up and the less that's in the back of your mind of what's around you, the less you have to worry about.
-It's the same with your organization and productivity: don't let it slip, build up, and then you're stressed because you have a million other things to do but you also need to clean whatever it is; do a little bit when you can [^ref5].
+It's the same with your organization and productivity.
+Don't let it slip, build up, and then you're stressed because you have a million other things to do but you also need to clean whatever it is; do a little bit when you can [^ref5].

 Planning your days and your tasks is time well spent.
 Take 1-3 hours every weekend to reorganize your priorities [^ref6], or spend 5 minutes every night before you go to sleep reorganizing.
-I try to get off my phone before I go to bed, but when I inevitably don't, I find it productive to try to see what I can knock off my TODO list from the day or add what I'm thinking about which is coming up.
+At the end of a day, I find it productive to spend those five minutes and see what I can knock off my TODO list from the day or add things that I'm thinking about.
 Just make sure you don't turn your planning into procrastination.

 Often times this is unavoidable in life, but it feels like we're always reacting